Lesson 4 - 1932 Presidential Election

 |

-Franklin D. Roosevelt won the 1932 presidential election because he was able to tap into the widespread dissatisfaction with the incumbent, Herbert Hoover, and the economic conditions of the time, particularly the Great Depression.
+Franklin D. Roosevelt won the 1932 presidential election because he was able to tap into the widespread dissatisfaction with the incumbent, Herbert Hoover, and the economic conditions of the time.
 He campaigned on a platform of "relief, recovery, and reform" and promised a New Deal to address the economic crisis.
 His campaign message resonated with many Americans, particularly working-class and rural voters, and he was able to defeat Hoover in a landslide.